walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-testing.md

 and the SQLCipher runtime in a simulator-only UIKit app.
 Tests run off the main thread while UIKit services the application lifecycle.
 Each launch writes its own log and test-result marker; a process ID or incomplete test output cannot count as completion.
-The host stays alive until the runner collects its result and stops it, avoiding an exit during launch acknowledgment.
-Launch and test execution share a 180-second deadline; setup and cleanup commands have separate 30-second limits.
+After launch acknowledgment, the runner matches the logged PID to the launched process and collects the result.
+It then releases that specific host through a per-launch file; the host exits itself, and the runner verifies that the process is gone before accepting the phase.
+An early exit without completion fails, preserving the Kotlin diagnostics.
+Launch and test execution share a 180-second deadline; setup, exit verification and forced cleanup of incomplete live hosts have separate 30-second limits.
 A timeout fails the phase without retrying it, and preserves available command output and the host log.
 The runner uses Android SDK tools or Xcode’s `xcrun simctl` for installation and launch.
 These are test hosts, not distributable demo apps.

+The CI entrypoint also runs two negative controls in the actual simulator host: an empty test selection and a deliberately invalid recovery phase.
+It requires both to be rejected, with the expected Kotlin output and verified process exit.
+Their logs and JUnit results are retained alongside the successful recovery phases.

 ## Unattended local-loss checks